 Studying the Behavior and Looking for Hints

-Behavioral cues are the building blocks of a successful Bird photographer.
-In fact, the more you venture out locally to meet and understand the birds without a camera, the better your photography will become.
+Behavioral cues are the building blocks to build a successful bird photography portfolio.
+In fact, the more you venture out locally to meet and understand the birds without a camera, the better your bird photography will become.
 Here are a few quick behavioral tips that I have picked up over the years.
 I would love to hear more from you as well.

 - Did the raptor (bird of prey) just poop?
 It means it’s ready to fly.
 Well, it looks like it is already too late but no harm in stepping backwards as soon as it goes into the mode.